utkarsh369gupta/ai-assistant/Readme.md

-# Jarvis - AI Assistant
+# Jarvis - Desktop Assistant

 ## Overview

-Jarvis is a personal AI assistant designed to help automate daily tasks, execute voice commands, and provide real-time assistance.
+Jarvis is a personal Desktop assistant designed to help automate daily tasks, execute voice commands, and provide real-time assistance.
 It offers functionalities like app launching, task scheduling, password protection, internet speed check, system control, and entertainment features such as games, screenshots, camera access, and more.

 ## Features